quanyang/quanyang.github.io/_posts/blog/2016-04-22-defense-of-the-applications.md

 The mistake made by them here is to leave the output unsanitized and to provide for markdown formatting without fully understanding the potential for vulnerabilities.

 ![](/resources/images/dota/XSS2.png)
 The second application, similar to the one before, allows you to create posts, and likewise inputs and outputs were not sanitized.
-After they 'patched' the initial XSS vulnerability, I went back to take a second look and realized that all they did was to escape the input using JavaScript before sending the data over to the backend endpoint, which was useless as I could still do a HTTP POST direcly with the same payload.
+After they 'patched' the initial XSS vulnerability, I went back to take a second look and realized that all they did was to escape the input using JavaScript before sending the data over to the backend endpoint, which was useless as I could still do a HTTP POST directly with the same payload.

 ![](/resources/images/dota/XSS2.5.png)